 Think nautical, and bring a piece of the seaside home with a beach-themed hut.
 A colour palette that includes subtle shades of blue, white and green will create a relaxed vibe that is just as easy to carry over into the upholstery you use.
 Choose fabrics with seaside themed patterns.
 Then add in splashes of bright colours such as ruby red and pink on your cushion covers, throws or tablecloths.

 Why not get really creative and use shells that you’ve found on the beach, strings of white fairy lights and even model boats?
-Walton’s customer Ann painted a picnic table in shades of cream and blue and used raffia baskets to add different colour and texture, as you can see from her lovely photo above.
+Walton’s customer Sue has even included some deck chairs and palms for a real beach feel!

 Nature lovers will adore this idea for a woodland retreat.
 Keep the exterior of your summerhouse natural with a simple wood stain rather than a block of colour.
 Vibrant touches of colour and contrasting textures are created with the addition of hanging baskets to the outside.